12 Signs You Are Being Monitored at Work (And What to Do)

 GPS and Location Tracking

-Tracks physical location of employees, typically through company mobile devices or vehicles.
+Tracks the physical location of employees, typically through company mobile devices or vehicles.
 Most common for field workers, delivery drivers, and service technicians.
 Requirements for disclosure vary by jurisdiction.

 Video Surveillance (CCTV)